 Every Christmas Eve we have a huge fondue feast with all the family.

 Melty cheese, hot broth for cooking meat & veggies, tempura shrimp and chocolate dessert.
 It’s a fun hands-on meal and so yummy.
 It’s my favorite meal of the year!
 Here are a few great tips for throwing your own.

 –Heather Siri – The ASR crafting ninja

-My favorite tradition is doorbell ditching during the holidays.
-Some years it’s been more elaborate where there’s been a full 12 days of presents for the same family, and some years it’s just one night of delivering treats in secret to neighbors.
-I still get excited being the one to drop them off or driving the getaway car.
+My favorite Christmas Eve tradition is doorbell ditching during the holidays.
+Some years it’s been more elaborate where there have been a full 12 days of presents for the same family, and some years it’s just one night of delivering treats in secret to neighbors.
+I still get excited about being the one to drop them off or driving the getaway car.
 And my kids think it’s such a thrill.

 Baby’s first Christmas tree!
 It’s a Souder Tradition to buy a live tree with the root ball still attached and plant it on the property after the holiday.
 We have some Christmas trees on the land that are over 70 years old from when Matt’s Dad was a baby.
 It’s something we are eager to pass down to our kids and can’t wait to experience over the coming years.

 We each write 1-2 gifts of service for each family member and put in their stocking: ” I’ll do your chores for a week” type thing.
 This is such a great idea to stuff our favorite homemade bright bow stockings with.